anthonyboos559/GVSU-CIS350-T.A.L.A-Systems/docs/software_requirements_specification_final.md

 a capability (functionality) or a condition (constraint) to which our software must conform to.
 Requirements are specifications of what should be implemented.
-They are descriptions of how the system and its attributes should behave.
+They are descriptions of how the system (the database and the GUI) and its attributes should behave.